SelfAdjointOperator/SAODynamicProgramming/README.md

-# SAO Template
+# SAO Dynamic Programming

-This is my template repository

-## H2 Headings like this
+Some problems in dynamic programming (and general programming) that I have worked through

+## Python

+- Dijkstra's Algorithm
-- Bullet points
+- FizzBuzz (lol)
+- Longest Increasing Subsequence